Joymichael-da/dsa-capstone-Amazon-project/README.md

     This table shows Toys and Games was not offered at a discount price.

 6) Product with the highest number of reviews.

-8) Product with the highest number of reviews

  a)AmazonBasics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot.